JetBrains/kotlin-web-site/docs/topics/evolution.md

 [//]: # (title: Language design features and proposals)
+[//]: # (description: Kotlin language features and design proposals.)

 JetBrains evolves the Kotlin language according to the [Kotlin language evolution principles](kotlin-evolution-principles.md).
-Kotlin language development is deeply influenced by the needs of its developer community.
+The evolution of Kotlin is driven by the pragmatic principles of language design.
-We actively consider feedback and value discussions on existing Kotlin Enhancement Proposals (_KEEP_) as well as suggestions for new features, especially those supported by compelling use cases.

-> We generally discourage contributions of entire KEEPs from individuals outside the Kotlin team,
-> as these often require interaction with internal experts.
->
-> [Create a YouTrack issue](https://kotl.in/issue) if you have any ideas how to improve the Kotlin language.
->
-{type="warning"}
+You can find the list of language feature proposals and their statuses.

-## Kotlin feature development lifecycle
+## Kotlin language features lifecycle

-The current lifecycle of language features:
+The Kotlin language feature can have one of the following statuses:

+* **Exploration and design**.
+We are considering the introduction of a new feature to the language.
+  This involves discussing how it would integrate with existing features, gathering use cases, and assessing its potential impact.
+  We need feedback from users on the problems this feature would solve and the use cases it addresses.
+  Estimating how often these use cases and problems occur would also be beneficial.
+  Typically, ideas are documented as YouTrack issues, where the discussion continues.

-* **KEEP discussion**: we are more or less sure that the feature should be in the language.
+* **KEEP discussion**.
+We are fairly certain that the feature should be added to the language.
-  And we are trying to specify motivation, use-cases, design, and other major information in a document called _KEEP_.
+  We aim to specify motivation, use-cases, design, and other important details in a document called _KEEP_.
-  What feedback do we expect from users: discussion around all information provided in KEEP.
+  We expect feedback from users to focus on discussing all the information provided in the KEEP.

-* **Exploration and Design**: we consider the possibility of the feature introduction to the language.
-  Discuss how it might look and be consistent with other features.
-Collect use-cases and assess a positive or negative impact.
-  What feedback do we expect from users: use-cases and problems that they would solve by that feature.
-  Any estimation of how frequent these use-cases and problems arise would be beneficial.
-  Usually, ideas are filed as YouTrack tickets and discussion goes there.

-* **Iteration**: a prototype is ready, and you can enable it by a feature-specific compiler key.
+* **In preview**.
+A feature prototype is ready, and you can enable it using a feature-specific compiler option.
-  What feedback do we expect from users: describe experience from trying the feature.
-  How easy it was to introduce the codebase, how does it look with existing code, IDE support (issues and suggestions), etc.
+  We seek feedback on your experience with the feature, including how easily it integrates into your codebase, how it interacts with existing code, and any IDE support issues or suggestions.
-  Further the shape of the feature may vary a lot, or it may be completely revoked.
+  The feature's design may change significantly, or it could be completely revoked based on feedback.
+When feature is _in preview_, it has one of the [stability levels](components-stability.md#stability-levels-explained).

-* **Stable**: the feature comes with a first-class citizen in the language.
+* **Stable**.
+The language feature is now a first-class citizen in the Kotlin language.
-  It gets guaranties of backward compatibility, tooling support, etc.
+  We guarantee its backward compatibility and tooling support.

-* **Revoked**: we revoke the proposal and won't implement the feature in the Kotlin language.
+* **Revoked**.
+We have revoked the proposal and will not implement the feature in the Kotlin language.

-Under discussion / Discussion - Exploration and design (Design) - Previewing – Stable - Revoked

-Under discussion - Design - In preview - Stable - Revoked
+  We may revoke a feature that is _in preview_ if it does not fit the language.

-## Language design proposals
+## Kotlin language features and design proposals

-Listed below are significant language features currently on our radar.
-These range in status from preliminary discussions to approaching [Stable](components-stability.md#stability-levels-explained) release, focusing on major updates since Kotlin 1.8.

-> This table contains Kotlin language features and proposals starting from 1.7.0
+> This table contains Kotlin language features and proposals starting from 1.7.0.
 >
 {type="note"}